 We have 1 large and 1 small meeting room available for use by organizations whose membership is open to the public.

 The large room, the multi-purpose room, is 38' x 22', 836 square feet.
 There are 12 folding tables and 80 stack chairs available for use with this room.
 A comfortable meeting in this room would seat no more than 50 persons.
 Nonalcoholic beverages and light refreshments may be served in this room.

 The small room, the meeting room, is 23' x 23', 529 square feet.
 There are two long tables arranged in the shape of a "T".
 Seating is available in this room for 25 persons.
 Food or beverages may not be served in this room.

 To reserve a room, one person from the organization shall be responsible for the group's use of a meeting room.
 That person may reserve the facility for his/her group.
 A reservation form must be completed and returned to the library prior to use.
-Read the full meeting room policy and download a reservation form.
+Read the full meeting room policy and submit a meeting room request form.